kasslent/clc-digital-skills/_lessons/module-5.2.md

 <div class="details">

+This attribute value is defined by you and can be anything as long as it doesn’t contain any spaces or special characters.
 The `name` attribute is used to reference the form fields *after* the data is submitted to the server.
-This attribute value is defined by you and can be anything as long as it doesn’t contain any spaces or special characters.

     <label for="firstname">First Name</label>
     <input type="text" name="firstname" id="firstname">
     <label for="lastname">Last Name</label>
     <input type="text" name="lastname" id="lastname">

-The `name` attribute is also be used to group radio and checkbox options together.
+The `name` attribute is also used to group radio and checkbox options together.
 For radio inputs, grouping them together ensures that the user can only select one option at a time.

     <p>What day is it today?</p>
     <input type="radio" name="days" id="mon"><label for="mon">Monday</label><br>